Trump administration family separation policy: Poor conditions in ICE facilities

-Between January 2017 and April 2020, 39 adults have died in ICE custody or immediately after being released.
+Between January 2017 and April 2020, 39 adults died in ICE custody or immediately after being released.
 The ACLU reported, "As part of its recent growth, ICE has awarded contracts at facilities well known for abuse, including former prisons with conditions so terrible that the federal government terminated their contracts in prior administrations."
 Investigations found that some facilities were understaffed or engaged in cost cutting measures that could endanger the health of people in detention.
-Medical facilities appeared dangerously unprepared with experts raising concerns for medical mismanagement of sick individuals.
-In interviews, detainees shared concerns about sanitation and their ability to maintain personal hygiene standards as they were not being provided with soap for bathing or other basic hygiene and cleaning supplies.
+Medical facilities appeared dangerously unprepared, with experts raising concerns about medical mismanagement of sick individuals.
+In interviews, detainees shared concerns about sanitation and their ability to maintain personal hygiene standards, as they were not being provided with soap for bathing or other basic hygiene and cleaning supplies.

 Reports detailed gaps in the provision of basic mental health services.
-Between January 2017 and March 2020, twelve people have died as a result of apparent suicide while in detention.
-The ACLU has received reports of people in distress, including survivors of torture and sexual assault who did not receive timely access to support services.
+Between January 2017 and March 2020, twelve people died as a result of apparent suicide while in detention.
+The ACLU received reports of people in distress, including survivors of torture and sexual assault who did not receive timely access to support services.
 Reports detail people with disabilities who failed to receive legally required reasonable assistance for their disabilities and instead faced abuse by detention officials.
-It was also reported that "officers have used physical force, tear gas and pepper spray, and they have threatened immigrants in detention facilities."
+It was also reported that "officers have used physical force, tear gas and pepper spray, and they have threatened immigrants in detention facilities".

 Multiple reports detail systematic health endangerment and neglect of detainees.
 Medical neglect, refusal to test immigrants for COVID-19, reported discard of medical requests submitted by detained immigrants, and fabricating medical records have been reported.
 Concerns have been raised regarding the rate in which hysterectomies are performed on immigrant women under ICE custody.
 This complaint also documents actions by ICDC management, such as allowing employees to work while they are symptomatic awaiting COVID-19 test results and hiding information from employees and detained immigrants about who has tested positive for COVID-19.
-In addition, this complaint documents ICDC’s disregard for public health guidelines set by the Centers for Disease Control and Prevention by maintaining unsanitary conditions and punishing immigrants with solitary confinement when they speak out against these injustices.
+In addition, this complaint documents ICDC's disregard for public health guidelines set by the Centers for Disease Control and Prevention by maintaining unsanitary conditions and punishing immigrants with solitary confinement when they speak out against these injustices.